Build Your First App on Google Home in 10 minutes

 When it’s ready, click on “Create a release”, and wait it to complete.
 It can take a few minutes.

 Congrats!
-You’ve just developed and deployed your first Google Home app in 10 minutes!
-Try say to your Google Home: “Hey Google, Talk to your_app_name_here” and see what happens :)
+You’ve just built and deployed your first Google Home app in 10 minutes!
+It’s time to say out loud “Hey Google, Talk to your_app_name_here” and see what will happen next :)